-Providence Bridge Pedal 2017
+Providence Bridge Pedal

-The 22nd annual community celebration of Portland’s Willamette River bridges and bicycling.
+The 23rd annual community celebration of Portland’s Willamette River bridges and bicycling.

-Kids Pedal - Even the youngest cyclists can enjoy being part of Providence Bridge Pedal with this three-mile loop crossing the Hawthorne and Steel bridges.
-Adults are welcome, too, as long as they are chaperoned by a child under 13 years of age.
+- Kids Pedal - Even the youngest cyclists can enjoy being part of Providence Bridge Pedal with this three-mile loop crossing the Hawthorne and Steel bridges.
+Adults are welcome too as long as they are chaperoned by a child under 13 years of age.
 Although this is a free event, registration is required.
-Kids Pedal is the one Providence Bridge Pedal event with a registration limit, so sign up early.
+Kids Pedal is the one Providence Bridge Pedal event with a registration limit so sign up early.

 - Bridge Stride - The Providence Bridge Stride route for 2018 is five miles long and crosses the Fremont and Steel bridges.